 1. RFLP based STR analysis:

-The probes and denatured DNA on nitrocellulose paper are now incubated for the hybridization.
+The probes and denatured DNA on nitrocellulose paper are now incubated for several hours to hybridize.
 Every time when a probe finds its complementary sequence it will bind to it.
+Using a washing step, unbounded probes are removed.
+The unbounded probes complicate our results.

 Now our hybridized blot is ready.
-It is exposed to X-ray film for analysis of results.
-Different DNA bands are observed as per probe-hybridization.
+It is exposed to an X-ray to get results.
+Different DNA bands are observed in X-ray films.
+The present method is widely used for DNA fingerprinting, nonetheless, it has several limitations.

-The method is tedious, takes a lot of time and hence it is expensive.
-Also, a large amount of DNA required.
-Therefore, it is not recommended for forensic analysis.
+The method is tedious- takes so much time, and hence more expensive.
+Also, a large amount of DNA is required.
+Therefore, it is not recommended to analyze forensic samples.

 2. PCR based analysis:

-It is simpler than RFLP-autoradiography and gives accurate results than the traditional techniques.
+The PCR based DNA fingerprinting technique is most popular among all.
+It is simpler than RFLP-autoradiography and gives reliable results than traditional techniques.

-PCR based DNA fingerprinting is is faster and more accurate.
+PCR based DNA fingerprinting is faster and more accurate.
+The brief overview is given into the figure below,

-STRs are smaller in length so it is difficult to distinguish two fragments into a gel.
-In contrast, VNTRs are larger fragments and gives beautiful distinct band pattern in agarose gel electrophoresis.
+STRs are smaller in length so it is difficult to distinguish them in an agarose gel.
+In contrast, VNTRs are larger fragments and give a beautiful distinct band pattern in agarose gel electrophoresis.

 3. Real-time PCR analysis:

-In RT PCR fluoro labelled probes are used, Instead of simple complementary primers. however, the probes are not as long as it is used in the southern blot.
+In RT-PCR, fluoro-labeled probes are used, Instead of simple complementary primers.
+However, the probes are not so long as it is used in the southern blot.

-Once the fluoro labelled probe is bound to its complementary sequence, it will give a signal to the machine which monitors the amplification process of that particular fragments.
+Once the fluoro-labeled probe is bound to its complementary sequence, it will give a signal to the machine which monitors the amplification process of that particular fragment.

-Based on the fluorescent signals it creates different peaks for different repeats.
-Here separate gel electrophoresis doesn’t require therefore this technique is so fast and very reliable.
+Based on the fluorescent signals obtained, it creates different peaks for different repeats.
+Here, gel electrophoresis doesn’t require therefore this technique is so fast and very reliable.

-In addition to this, using DNA sequencing, a sequence variations like SNP or other mutation can also be determined.
-In forensic analysis, RT-PCR with the capillary gel electrophoresis is used for accurate quantification of repeat numbers.
+In addition to this, using DNA sequencing, sequence variations like SNP (Single Nucleotide Polymorphism) or other mutations can also be determined.
+In forensic analysis, RT-PCR with the capillary gel electrophoresis is used for accurate calculation of repeat numbers and separation of different fragments.

 Applications of DNA fingerprinting: